cecton/blog/content/posts/rust-and-arduino-part1.md

     is) the reset button when you flash and a Rust code is installed.
-If you do flash with an Arduino code, this will effectively restore that feature (but it will work only while the Arduino code is installed, it will be gone if you flash again a Rust code).
+If you do flash with an Arduino code, this will effectively restore that feature (but it will work only while the Arduino code is installed, it will be gone if you flash a Rust program again).

 ### Expected status